-The issuing of a payment instrument is one of the payment services that falls within the scope of the current PSD and of PSD2.
+The issuing of a payment instrument is one of the payment services that falls within the scope of PSD1 and of PSD2.
 Any authorised payment service provider, be it a bank or a payment institution, can issue payment instruments.
 Payment instruments do not only cover payment cards, such as debit cards and credit cards, but any personalised device or set of rules agreed between the issuer and the user used to initiate a payment.

 21. What opportunities will these providers offer to consumers and enterprises?

 The "payment initiation services providers" allow consumers that shop online to pay for their purchases through a simple credit transfer from their payment account.
 In some countries, these services are already in use (55% of internet payments in the Netherlands).
 By providing a proper legal framework in which these services can be offered, PSD2 opens possibilities for providers of these services to operate across the EU and to compete on an equal basis with other regulated players in the market, such as banks.